ravgeetdhillon/notion-feeder/README.md

 ## Extra

+- If you love my work, consider sending some love via [Paypal](https://paypal.me/ravgeetdhillon).
-- In case you get stuck at somewhere, feel free to contact me at my [email](mailto:ravgeetdhillon@gmail.com).
+- In case you get stuck somewhere, feel free to contact me at my [email](mailto:ravgeetdhillon@gmail.com).